Påhlman family: Coat of arms

 The family's history across different regions resulted in numerous variations of its coat of arms and seals.
 Despite this, the arms of the family's main branches share the principal charge of an armoured arm.
 The earliest known version, associated with the family in Westphalia, featured this arm holding a ring.
 Swedish armorials note that this original charge may have been the basis for the later cannonball, suggesting a ring could have been misinterpreted as a ball over time.

-When the Swedish branch was ennobled as Påhlman in 1650, the arms were officially blazoned in their Letter of Arms (Swedish: sköldebrev).
+When the Swedish branch was ennobled as Påhlman in 1650, the arms were officially blazoned in their Letter of Arms (sköldebrev).
 The description specifies:

 ″...A yellow Shield, therein an armed Arm, having in the hand a Ball or Cannonball: On top of the Shield an open Tourney helmet; The wreath and Mantling with White, blue and yellow divided: On the helmet a growing oak twig with three Acorns between two Wings...

 The Estonian von Pohlmann branch uses a similar arms, though blazons vary.
 Siebmacher's Armorial describes the arms as a gold shield with a blue armored arm holding a blue ball.
-In contrast, the Genealogisches Handbuch der estländischen Ritterschaft describes the shield as grey (in grau).
+In contrast, the Genealogisches Handbuch der estländischen Ritterschaft (Genological Handbook of the Estonian Knighthood) describes the shield as grey (in grau).
 Both branches share a similar crest: three golden acorns on a green stalk between a pair of open black wings.

 A distinct German variation from the 18th century is also recorded, where the principal charge is replaced by three eagles.